Cayman Islands leader arrested in corruption probe

 Bush publicly denied any wrongdoing.

-Officials from Bush's United Democratic Party are examining the impact of his arrest on the government, according to a statement from Deputy Premier Julianna O'Connor-Connolly.
+Officials from Bush's United Democratic Party were meeting to determine how the government will proceed, according to a party statement.

 Alden McLaughlin, an opposition leader from the People's Progressive Movement party, said Bush's arrest had opened "a period of uncertainty."